 Mrs D: Was there anything surprising that you learned about yourself when you stopped drinking?

 Richard: I was surprised to grieve at my parents divorce which was over 20 years before I got sober.

 Mrs D: That's exactly what happened to me!!
 How did your life change without the drink in it?

 Richard: I lived in a bedsit all alone when I drank.
-Today I live with my partner, we are getting married.
-I have two young children and a nice house.
+Today I live with my wife and two children and a nice house.
 I am dependable at work and so much happier.

 Mrs D: That's so fantastic to hear, I'm really happy for you.
 Would you do anything differently given the chance to go through the process again?